otagomohio/hacky2021/content/basics/transferring_files.md

 +++

-Following are some example commands for transferring files and folders to and from the server.
+Following are some example commands for transferring files and folders to and from the server. [**The NeSI support page**](https://support.nesi.org.nz/hc/en-gb/articles/360000578455-Moving-files-to-and-from-the-cluster) also has good instructions.

 Remember: